 In my years of birth work I have heard my fair share of golden nuggets said to laboring moms.
-Some things were truly golden nuggets – amazing, encouraging words spoken that were very helpful.
-And some were the other kind of golden nugget, likely coming from a good place, but nonetheless, unhelpful.
-This blog post is all about the latter nuggets also known as things to NEVER say to a woman in labor.
+Some things were truly golden nuggets – amazing, helpful, and encouraging!
+And some were the other kind of nugget, likely coming from a good place, but nonetheless, very unhelpful.

-And as a gift to all the mothers out there, I’ll even tell you what to say instead.
+This article will help guide birth partners away from the latter nuggets, also known as what NOT to say to a woman in labor.
+And as a gift to all the new moms out there, I’ll even talk about what to say instead.
 Birth team, care providers, dads looking for tips in the delivery room… ready to dive in?
-Let’s go.
+Let’s go!

 WARNING: Reading some of these might piss you off.
 They pissed me off.
 Prepare to get pissed.